robertorosero/pyhtonmig/Doc/library/logging.rst

           # ... override behaviour here

+.. function:: getLogRecordFactory()

+   Return a callable which is used to create a :class:`LogRecord`.

+   .. versionadded:: 3.2
+      This function has been provided, along with :func:`setLogRecordFactory`, to allow developers more control over how the :class:`LogRecord` representing a logging event is constructed.

+   See :func:`setLogRecordFactory` for more information about the how the factory is called.

 .. function:: debug(msg, *args, **kwargs)

    Logs a message with level :const:`DEBUG` on the root logger.
 The *msg* is the